G5/5 vs G5/4 Comparison – Summary Paper

 Current emissions of equipment are relevant in their effect on the voltage distortion that results from the harmonic currents.
-Essentially, application of Ohm’s law (using the appropriate system harmonic impedances), together with a correction factor for resonance, gives the resultant change in harmonic voltage distortion that can be assessed at the planning stage.
+Essentially, the application of Ohm’s law (using the appropriate system harmonic impedances), together with a correction factor for resonance, gives the resultant change in harmonic voltage distortion that can be assessed at the planning stage.

-System harmonic impedances, may be calculated, inferred, or measured and are usually provided by the DNO where required.
+System harmonic impedances may be calculated, inferred, or measured and are usually provided by the DNO where required.

-Harmonic current emissions are given for certain equipment in G5/4 to facilitate straightforward assessment of smaller connections (Stage 1 or 2), since these currents will give a known voltage distortion on a ‘standard’ system with a known or assumed source impedance.
+Harmonic current emissions are given for certain equipment in G5/4 to facilitate the straightforward assessment of smaller connections (Stage 1 or 2), since these currents will give a known voltage distortion on a ‘standard’ system with a known or assumed source impedance.
 Table 7 of G5/4 gives these values for h≤50, LV, 10MVA.
-Table 12 gives similar for 6.6, 11 and 20kV systems.
+Table 12 gives similarities for 6.6, 11 and 20kV systems.
 No other mention of harmonic current emissions is made.
 The figures are derived using assumptions described in ETR 122, including methods for adding current emissions that have now changed for G5/5.

-Consequently G5/5 does not include these tables but does include typical (per unit) emissions for different items of plant in Appendix B, table B.3.
+Consequently, G5/5 does not include these tables but does include typical (per unit) emissions for different items of plant in Appendix B, table B.3.
 These values are used to scale the ‘maximum equipment aggregate power’ that can be connected at different fault levels (SSC), and ultimately this provides the basis for assumptions/simplifications in stage 1 and 2 assessments.
 Interestingly these tables go only to h=50, but (since the limiting harmonic tends to be 5th, 11th or 37th depending on the assessment technique) this is probably of little consequence.